Setting Up Your Ecommerce Chart of Accounts: A Guide for Online Businesses

 1. Sales

-Sales should include your gross sales amount for each of your various income sources.
+Sales should include your gross sales amount for each of your various revenue accounts.

-Finaloop integrates and syncs directly with many sales apps like Shopify, Amazon, Walmart, eBay, Stripe, Shop Pay, Paypal, etc. in order to pull in the data real-time and map it to your P&L accounts.
+Finaloop integrates and syncs directly with many sales apps like Shopify, Amazon, Walmart, eBay, Stripe, Shop Pay, Paypal, etc. in order to pull in the data real-time and map it to your income statement accounts.

 It’s highly recommended to use an app that integrates with your sales channels to break down this data without a significant amount of manual work on your side.

 Let's say you sell your organic quinoa snacks in your branded store on Shopify, Amazon, as well as wholesale to Wholefoods.
-Here is an example of how your net sales in your P&L should look:
+Here is an example of how your net sales in your P&L should look (remember not to forget refunds and returns, and that sales tax should be a balance sheet item):

 2. Cost of goods sold (COGS)